 Now, you may find that you yourself are responsible for comparisons and expectations.
 This might happen for a number of reasons including insecurity, guilt, or the feeling that you need to pick up where your sibling left off.
 If you think you might be the source of comparison, then some serious self-reflection is probably needed.

-Acknowledging the truth of the situation is a good start, you’re in even better shape if you can identify why this is happening.
-As you search for answers, you might find it’s helpful to spend time in reflection, to journal, or to talk to a trusted confidant, support group member(s), or counselor.
+Acknowledging the truth of the situation is a good start, you're in even better shape if you can identify why this is happening.
+As you search for answers, you might find it's helpful to spend time in reflection, journaling, or talking to a trusted confidant, support group member(s), or counselor.

 You miss the hell out of them